 - A disorder of the uterus or endometrium

-Endometrial ablation isn’t invasive (it doesn't require an incision).
+Endometrial ablation is minimally invasive.
 The doctor doesn’t make any surgical cuts.
 Instead, they will insert very thin tools through your vagina to reach your uterus.
 The types will depend on what kind of ablation they do.

 The most common are: